gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 `mamba create -n seurat r-base=4.1.0 r-ggplot2=3.3.5 patchwork=1.1.1 SeuratObject=4.0.2 Seurat=4.0.4 dplyr=1.0.7 r-knitr=1.33`

 to create the environment.
 We kept the package versions used in the tutorial to avoid the risk of incompatibilities and tried to keep the environment as small as possible.
 The environment was exported as .yaml file to allow easy replication.
-This file is available on our GitHub page.
+This file is available on our [GitHub repository](https://github.com/gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat).

 mamba is used instead of conda to speed up the environment management.
 This is especially relevant as we use the large conda forge channel.